hashicorp/consul/website/source/docs/agent/options.html.md

   <br><br>
   The following sub-keys are available:

   * <a name="allow_stale"></a><a href="#allow_stale">`allow_stale`</a> -  Enables a stale query
-  for DNS information.
+    by default for HTTP queries.
 This allows any Consul server, rather than only the leader, to service the request.
 The advantage of this is you get linear read scalability with Consul servers.
-  In versions of Consul prior to 0.7, this defaulted to false, meaning all requests are serviced by the leader, providing stronger consistency but less throughput and higher latency.
-In Consul 0.7 and later, this defaults to true for better utilization of available servers.
+    This defaults to false.
+Use this with extreme caution as this will apply to *all* read queries such as for the catalog and the key/value store, so clients will see potentially inconsistent results.

   * <a name="response_headers"></a><a href="#response_headers">`response_headers`</a>
     This object allows adding headers to the HTTP API responses.